TSU assistant baseball coach suspended after arrest

 Ehren Moreno was among 122 suspects arrested by HPD in the first three months of 2018.
 His arrest was announced with the others on Thursday.

-Today TSU issued the following statement from their athletics department: "The University was made aware of the arrest of Ehren Moreno, an assistant baseball coach.
-Moreno has been suspended from the University and all baseball-related activities as an internal investigation and the legal process continues."
+Today TSU issued the following statement their athletics department: "The University was made aware of the arrest of Ehren Moreno, an assistant baseball coach.
+Moreno has been suspended form the University and all baseball-related activities as an internal investigation and the legal process continues."

 Police say the photos are being released to make it known that these crimes will be strongly enforced.